berensp/berensp.github.io/_posts/2024-10-07-liberal-arts.md

 Contrast that to modern societies like that of the U.S. which prioritize safety and economic prosperity as the two paramount metrics of social success—good things in themselves to be sure—because anything beyond these are entirely subjective.
 This relegating of government to safety and prosperity is an Enlightenment "achievement" (i.e. not a new thing), but the difference is that in the 18th century, the assumption was that religion would fill in the gaps (regarding virtue).
 For example, "pursuit of happiness" didn't need to be spelled out in "life, liberty, and the pursuit of happiness" since God-fearing people had their Christian faith to inform them about *what* is happiness—if not eudaimonia—and *how* might we pursue it.
 But now that religion has been seriously attenuated in the West, the void produces a voluntaristic collision of wills, which leads straight to violence/war (Nietzsche figured this out a long time ago).

-Which is there value in a liberal arts education?
+And so is there value in a liberal arts education?

-## Pro Artibus Liberalibus
+## Pro artibus liberalibus

 - **Our democracy requires it.** I often walked past this beautiful epigraph on the Boylston Street side of the Boston Public Library in Copley Square: *THE COMMONWEALTH REQUIRES THE EDUCATION OF THE PEOPLE AS THE SAFEGUARD OF ORDER AND LIBERTY*.
 Do we still believe this?
 If so, do we say it and impress it upon the public?
 Thomas Jefferson articulated a similar sentiment in one of his letters to Madison in 1787: